Bodhert/ElixirTradingBot/notes/notes.md

 * `mix deps.get`: bring dependencies from the mix file
 * `mix format`: organize the project with a 'linter'
 * `mix new streamer --sup`: creates a new project with a supervisor structure

+## Chapter 2
+when using the word `use` in a module we usually need to fullfill the contract, in the case of the genserver `start_link/1` allow us to register a process  with a name

+the trader needs to known
+* what symbol to trade, this means like XRPUSDT which means i will change XRP to USDT
+* placed buy order (if any)
+* place sell order (if any)
+* profit interval (what net profit % we would like to achieve when buying and selling the asset in one cycle)
+* tick_size (is how the smallest and biggest unit that we can 'divide' the 'symbol' for example, in dollars the minimal unit are cents, TODO: finish [reading](https://www.investopedia.com/terms/t/tick.asp)  )